Pure Land: In South Asian sources

-The Mahavastu defines a buddha-field as a realm where "a tathagata, a holy one, fully and perfectly enlightened, is to be found, lives, exists and teaches the Dharma, for the benefit and happiness of the great body of beings, men and gods."
+The Indic term buddhakṣetra initially referred to the realm where a buddha taught and exerted his enlightening influence.
+The Mahāvastu, an early biography of the Buddha, defines a buddha-field (buddhakṣetra) as a realm where "a tathagata, a holy one, fully and perfectly enlightened, is to be found, lives, exists and teaches the Dharma, for the benefit and happiness of the great body of beings, men and gods."

+The development of the idea of the Pure Land was informed by the Indian Buddhist cosmology of the heavenly realms (devaloka), which were seen as suitable goal to aspire to, especially for Buddhist laypersons.
+Bodhisattvas like Maitreya are also said to be reborn in the heavens, where they await to be reborn on earth to attain their final enlightenment.
+In both Mahayana and non-Mahayana sources, the worship of the buddhas through stupas and buddha-mindfulness was seen as a means of attaining a higher rebirth.
+Practices aimed at a higher birth even included calling out "Namo Buddhaya" as death approached, a practice that mirrors East Asian Pure Land practice.
+This practice is described in non-Mahayana sources like the Divyāvadāna, which attributes its salvific power to the “power of the Buddha.”'

-The Indian Mahayana sutras describe many buddha-fields.
-Mahayana sources hold that there are an infinite number of buddhas, each with their own buddha-field where they teach the Dharma and where sentient beings can be reborn into (due to their good karmic acts).
-A buddha-field is a place where bodhisattvas can more easily progress spiritually on the bodhisattva path.
-Jan Nattier has argued that this idea became popular because the traditional understanding of the extreme length of the bodhisattva path seemed very difficult and training under a buddha in a buddha-field (especially prepared to train bodhisattvas) was seen as a faster way to buddhahood, known as stream winning.
+Over time, the idea that buddhas purify certain realms which become special destinations for beings to seek rebirth in became widespread.
+The Indian Mahayana sutras describe many such pure buddha-fields.
+Mahayana sources hold that there are an infinite number of buddhas, each with their own buddha-fields where they teach the Dharma and where sentient beings can be reborn into (due to their good karmic acts).
+A "purified buddha-field" (Sanskrit: pariśuddhaṃ buddhakṣetram) is a place free of evils, troubles disasters which is described as having an array (vyuha) of good qualities (guna).
+As such, it is a place where bodhisattvas can easily progress on the bodhisattva path.